 Auto Healing for Selenium Web Automation

-The TestMu AI's Auto Healing feature for Selenium testing allows you to automatically recover from certain types of failures during the execution of your test scripts.
-When enabled, it can significantly enhance the robustness of your test suite by handling unexpected situations and errors, thereby reducing test flakiness and improving test reliability of your test suites.
+The TestMu AI Auto Healing feature for Selenium testing automatically recovers from certain types of failures during test execution.
+When enabled, it reduces test flakiness and improves test reliability by handling unexpected situations and errors in your test suites.

 Enabling Auto Healing